mlivernoche/CudaSharper/README.md

   - GTX 1050 Ti

 ## Changelog
+09/22/2017 - added cuStats.

+09/19/2017 - further improved performance of the cuRAND functions.

 08/18/2017 - greatly improved the performance of the cuRAND functions.

 08/17/2017 - added support for float, long, and double to SplitArray; added MergeArrays.